Floquet-engineered diode performance in a Majorana-quantum dot Josephson junction: Introduction

-In particular, recent reports on the JDE have garnered the role of a QD~\cite{Alivisatos1996,Zwerver2022,Burkard2023} that exhibits a single quantized energy level, and can act as a quantum point contact as the simplest prototype of a weak link for a JJ setup~\cite{ Cheng2023, Sun2023, Taberner2023, Trahms2023, Debnath2024a, Debnath2024b}.
-In addition to its fundamental interest, the connection of an external gate voltage to the QD energy level, effectively tunes the barrier potential created across the QD junction~\cite{Alivisatos1996,Zwerver2022,Burkard2023}, which manifests a control over the nonreciprocity of JC~\cite{Gupta2023,Yan2025, Mayer2020}.
+In particular, recent reports on the JDE have garnered the role of a QD~\cite{Alivisatos1996,Folsch2014,Zwerver2022,Burkard2023} that exhibits a single quantized energy level, and can act as a quantum point contact as the simplest prototype of a weak link for a Josephson junction setup~\cite{ Cheng2023, Sun2023, Taberner2023, Trahms2023, Debnath2024a, Debnath2024b}.
+In addition to its fundamental interest, the connection of an external gate voltage to the QD energy level effectively tunes the barrier potential created across the QD junction~\cite{Alivisatos1996,Zwerver2022,Burkard2023,Mayer2020, Miller2003}, which manifests a control over the nonreciprocity of Josephson current~\cite{Gupta2023,Yan2025, Mayer2020}.
 Gupta \etal~\cite{Gupta2023} have studied such effects in a three-terminal Josephson device using an external electrostatic gating.
-Moreover, in an InAs nanosheet-based JJ, suppression of the gate voltage dominates the current nonreciprocity~\cite{Yan2025, Mayer2020}.
-Along the same lines, theoretical approaches also predict the control over the unidirectional JC upon tuning the QD energy across a JJ~\cite{Cheng2023, Debnath2024a, Debnath2024b}, making it a noteworthy switching device.
-The anatomy of these properties of the QD has built the QD-based JD as an efficient tool for studying the quantum devices starting from quantum spin-qubits~\cite{Loss1998, Fominov2022, Cuozzo2024, Greco2024, Yu2024}, transmon circuit~\cite{Bargerbos2022}, quantum interferometers~\cite{Souto2022, Ciaccia2023} and many more.
+Moreover, in an InAs nanosheet-based Josephson junction, suppression of the gate voltage dominates the current nonreciprocity~\cite{Yan2025, Mayer2020}.
+Along the same lines, theoretical approaches also predict the control over the unidirectional Josephson current upon tuning the QD energy across a Josephson junction~\cite{Cheng2023, Debnath2024a, Debnath2024b}, making it a noteworthy switching device.
+The anatomy of these properties of the QD has built the QD-based diode as an efficient tool for studying the quantum devices starting from quantum spin-qubits~\cite{Loss1998, Fominov2022, Cuozzo2024, Greco2024, Yu2024}, transmon circuit~\cite{Bargerbos2022}, quantum interferometers~\cite{Souto2022, Ciaccia2023}, etc.